David R. Hinson

-David Russell Hinson (March 2, 1933 – December 3, 2023) was an American aircraft pilot, former head of Midway Airlines, and former administrator of the Federal Aviation Administration.
+David Russell Hinson (March 2, 1933 – December 3, 2023) was an American aircraft pilot, head of Midway Airlines, and administrator of the Federal Aviation Administration.

-David R. Hinson was best known for the three years, 1993 to 1996, during which he served as Administrator of the Federal Aviation Administration (FAA) as an appointee of President Bill Clinton.

-Hinson oversaw the government's response to the ValuJet Flight 592 crash on May 11, 1996, in the Florida Everglades, for which he received heavy criticism.
+Hinson served as Administrator of the Federal Aviation Administration (FAA) as an appointee of President Bill Clinton.
+He oversaw the government's response to the ValuJet Flight 592 crash on May 11, 1996, in the Florida Everglades, for which he received heavy criticism.
 A column in the Chicago Tribune called for Hinson to be fired by President Clinton.
 According to the NTSB, the airline had improperly transported cabin chemical-oxygen generators in the cargo hold, which started a fire on board when the initiation pins were jostled and the oxygen generators began to flow.
 The chemical reaction inside the metal canisters created tremendous heat, ignited tires adjacent to the canisters, and the oxygen fed the fire.
-Eventually the cabin filled with smoke and fire from the cargo hold area.
+The cabin filled with smoke and fire from the cargo hold area.

-Mr. Hinson, a graduate of the University of Washington with a B. A. degree, has been involved with flying since 1954, when he entered flight school with the Navy.
-After a ten-year hitch in the military (including both active and reserve status) In 1961, he flew as a pilot for Northwest Airlines and as an instructor pilot for United Air Lines.
-He then joined West Coast Airline (later renamed Hughes Airwest) for ten years (1963–73) as captain and as Director of Flight Standards and Engineering.
+A graduate of the University of Washington with a B. A. degree, Hinson had been involved with flying since 1954, when he entered flight school with the Navy.
+In 1961 after a 10-year career in the military in active and reserve status, Hinson flew as a pilot for Northwest Airlines and as an instructor pilot for United Air Lines.
+He joined West Coast Airlines, renamed Hughes Airwest, for 10 years as captain and as director of Flight Standards and Engineering.

-In 1973, Hinson moved on to other ventures, notably Hinson-Minella, Inc., a limited partnership whose investments included Flightcraft, Inc., a distributorship for Beech Aircraft in the Pacific Northwest.
-Then, in 1978, he joined with three other people to start Midway Airlines, which he served as chairman for six years (1985–91).
-While working as the Executive Vice President for Douglas Aircraft, a subsidiary of McDonnell Douglas, President Clinton appointed him to head the FAA.
-Changes enacted by Hinson included a "One Level of Safety" program, which was intended to raise safety standards for commuter airlines.
+In 1973, Hinson moved to Hinson-Minella, Inc., a limited partnership with investments including Flightcraft, Inc., a distributorship for Beech Aircraft in the Pacific Northwest.
+In 1978, Hinson joined with three people to start Midway Airlines, which he served as chairman for six years (1985–91).
+While working as the executive vice president for Douglas Aircraft, a subsidiary of McDonnell Douglas, President Clinton appointed him to head the FAA.